| |

 is often hard to se the relationships between them, assess strengths and weaknesses,

 and make good choices for new application areas.
-This tutorial is intended

 to give an overview of

-a general EC framework
+EC via a general framework

 that can help compare and

-contrast approaches, encourages
+contrast approaches, encourage

-crossbreeding, and facilitates
+crossbreeding, and facilitate

 intelligent design choices.